-Bar Luca Sydney’s owner, Sarah Robbins has revealed that when it comes to deciding what burgers to include on her menu, less can be more.
-“You don’t want to go too crazy; you have to stick to the classics and the basics,” she explained.
-“Less is always more…you have to have quality meat, a really good bun and cheese.
+Bar Luca Sydney’s owner, Sarah Robbins has revealed that when it comes to deciding what burgers to include on her menu, getting the basics right is key.
+“You have to have quality meat, a really good bun and cheese.
 You also need a good meat to sauce ratio; so many things can make a good burger.”

-“[Here] we use a milk bun, which I think is great because nothing falls apart [while you are] half way through eating the burger,’ she explained.
+“[Here] we use a milk bun, which I think is great because nothing falls apart [while you are] half-way through eating the burger,’ she explained.
 “The milk bun also doesn’t over power the recipe’s ingredients, where Brioche are a bit done and dusted now because they are too sweet.”

 Gee from Mister Gee’s Burger Truck said “a bun says a lot about a burger because the bun is the foundation that holds everything together.
 You need a sturdy bun that will soak up the juices [from the meat patty and cheese], while also holding it all in one piece”.